jodinathan/input_mask/README.md

 https://github.com/RobinHerbots/Inputmask

 *Not all* options are added.
-But you can file an issue and I will add what you need.
+But you can send a PR to add it or open an issue and we figure it out.

 ## Usage